code-gems/celebro-tempus/README.md

 # Tempus
-Tempus is a AnglarJS based plugin for Celebro® framework.
-Celebro® was designed and developed by Adrian Handarowicz.
+Tempus is a AnglarJS based plugin for Cerebro® framework.
+Cerebro® was designed and developed by Adrian Handarowicz.

 ## Implementation & Usage